Bsilva87921/alteryx-getting-started-and-projects/README.md

 - Analytical Innovation (AI)
 - Risk Management

 This repo shows how Alteryx can automate analytics, improve data quality, and generate dashboards that support decision-making.
+Below are just some brief examples: